Career / Career Progression

 Cisco's Packet Tracer remains the gold standard in virtual network simulators.
 For free software, it offers a feature-rich sandbox environment for experimenting with a large number of network device types, platforms, and connections.
 Furthermore, Packet Tracer's simulation of Cisco's IOS software exhibits the closest behavior to actual network devices, and its built-in terminal client is very similar to the real thing.

-Boson is an IT training organization well-known for their high-quality Cisco certification exam coursework and challenging practice exams.
-Another key product of Boson's is NetSim, an application that simulates Cisco network routers and switches.
+Boson is an IT training organization well-known for its high-quality Cisco certification exam coursework and challenging practice exams.
+A key product of Boson's is NetSim, an application that simulates Cisco network routers and switches.

 The Pros of Boson Netsim